 Water samples were collected as per standard practice.
-The effluent samples were collected and analyzed for four parameters on fortnightly basis.
-The ground and Surface water samples were collected and analyzed for 25 and 17 parameters respectively, on quarterly basis.
-Thereafter the samples were preserved and analyzed at the Environmental Laboratory at CMPDI (HQ), Ranchi.
+The Mine effluent samples were collected and analysed for four parameters on fortnightly basis.
+Thereafter the samples were preserved and analysed at the Environmental Laboratory of CMPDI, RI- II, Dhanbad.

 3.3 Noise level monitoring